 Below are some factors to find the best fit of payment gateway for your startups:

 - Fees associated with the payment gateway.
-Some gateways have higher transaction fees than others, your company’s business model, types of accepted payment, your montly/annual income from transactions will be things worth to consider.
+Some gateways have higher transaction fees than others.

 - Security of the payment gateway.
-Make sure that the gateway you choose has a good reputation for security and that your customers’ information will be safe.
+Make sure that the gateway you choose has a good reputation for safety and that your customer’s information will be safe.

-- Customer service support of the payment gateway provider offers.
+- Customer service support that the payment gateway provider offers.
 Choose a provider that is easy to reach and that can help you with any problems you may have.

-- Whether the gateway is compatible with the e-commerce platform you are using
+- The compatibility of the gateway with the e-commerce platform you are using

-Businesses in Singapore to consumer e-commerce market costs US$5.8 billion, according to JPMorgan report.
-Dealing with a high demand market will require an escalating growth in terms of shipping and fulfillment solutions for e-commerce businesses in the city-state.
+Dealing with a high-demand market will require escalating growth in terms of shipping and fulfillment solutions for e-commerce businesses in the city-state.
+Distribution infrastructure and fulfillment can make or break a business.

-When choosing a shipping and fulfillment service, it’s important to consider the cost, the speed of delivery, and the level of customer service.
+When choosing a shipping and fulfillment service, your enterprise needs to consider the budget, the delivery speed, and the quality of its customer service.

 There are a few e-commerce resources that are useful for startups in Singapore.

-- Singapore Chamber of E-Commerce (SCEC) is an open community organization that supports and promotes e-commerce businesses in Singapore.
+- Singapore Chamber of E-Commerce (SCEC): an open community organization that supports and promotes e-commerce businesses in Singapore.

-- Singapore Infocomm Media Development Authority (IMDA) offers e-commerce initiative programs, research, innovation updates within Singapore.
+- Singapore Infocomm Media Development Authority (IMDA) offers e-commerce initiative programs, research, and innovation updates within Singapore.

-- Singapore Economic Development Board (EDB) offers support and resources, region insights for investors doing business in Singapore.
+- Singapore Economic Development Board (EDB) offers support and resources, and regional insights for investors doing business in Singapore.

 Start reading to grow your Singapore E-commerce with minimal effort